-- The touching of the private body parts of the Complainant (buttocks, groin, breasts),

-- · for the purpose of sexual gratification,

-- · forcibly, and/or

-- against their will (non-consensually), or

-- not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- The touching of the private body parts of the Complainant (buttocks, groin, breasts), - · for the purpose of sexual gratification, - · forcibly, and/or - · against their will (non-consensually), or - not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-- 1234 U.S.C.
-12291 defines "economic abuse" in the context of dating violence and domestic violence, as, - a. behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability, - b. to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, or manipulation to: - i. restrict a person's access to money, assets, credit, or financial information; - ii. unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage; or - iii. exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty. - 13To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship. - 1434 U.S.C.
-12291 provides that "any form of technology" includes but is not limited to: internet enabled devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies. - 15The state definition of consent is [], which is applicable to criminal prosecutions for sex offenses in [State] but may differ from the definition used by the School to address policy violations.
+- a. behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability, - b. to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, or manipulation to: - i. restrict a person's access to money, assets, credit, or financial information; - ii. unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage; or - iii. exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.

+To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+The people cohabitating must be current or former spouses or have an intimate relationship.

+34 U.S.C.
+12291 provides that "any form of technology" includes but is not limited to: internet enabled devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies.

+The state definition of consent is [ ], which is applicable to criminal prosecutions for sex offenses in [State] but may differ from the definition used by the School to address policy violations.